alertlogic/ehub-collector/README.md

 ## Verify the Installation
 **To verify successful installation of the template:**

-1. In the Azure portal, access `Function Apps`, and then choose the Alert Logic Office 365 collector function.
+1. In the Azure portal, access `Function Apps`, and then choose the Alert Logic Event Hub collector function.
-1. Click `Functions` -> `Master` -> `Monitor` and verify the recent log entry has the status of "OK' and contains no error messages.
+1. Click `Functions` -> `Master` -> `Monitor` and verify the recent log entry has the status of `OK` and contains no error messages.
 **Example:** `Ehub source checkin OK`.
 1. In the Alert Logic console, navigate to `Configuration` -> `Deployments` -> `All Deployments` -> `Log Sources`, and then filter the list by `Push (Office 365, EventHub)` collection method.
 1. Verify a new Azure Event Hub log source with the name provided during `az group deployment create` above appears with the source status as `OK`.

 # How the Collector Works

-**Note:** The following Azure functions use the Application/O365 tenant ID (`APP_TENANT_ID` web application setting) as a `PublisherIdentifier` during Office 365 management API requests.
-For more information  about `PublisherIdentifier`, see  [Requesting content blobs and throttling](https://msdn.microsoft.com/en-us/office-365/troubleshooting-the-office-365-management-activity-api#requesting-content-blobs-and-throttling).
+The [template](https://github.com/alertlogic/ehub-collector/blob/master/templates/ehub.json) creates an `AlertLogicIngest-<region-name>-<unique-string>` Event Hub Namespace where `alertlogic-log` event hub is created.
+Collector Azure function listens to event hub and forwards incoming events to Alert Logic Ingestion service.
+If data processing fails the data is stored in `alertlogic-dl` Azure Blob container located in the storage account specified during template deployment.

 ## Master Function

 The `Master` function is a timer trigger function responsible for:
-- Registering the Azure web application in Alert Logic backend
+- Registering the Azure web application in the Alert Logic backend
 - Reporting health-checks to the backend

 **Note:** When you release a new version of the collector, remember to increment the version number in